-The following financial measures used by Cogeco Communications are capital management measures, as disclosed within the notes to the Corporation's consolidated financial statements and/or condensed interim consolidated financial statements.
+The following financial measures used by Cogeco and/or Cogeco Communications are capital management measures, as disclosed within the notes to the Corporation's and/or Cogeco Communications' consolidated financial statements and/or condensed interim consolidated financial statements.

-Specified financial measures Usefulness Calculation Net indebtedness Net indebtedness is a measure used by management, and management believes it is also used by certain investors and analysts, to assess the Corporation's financial leverage, as it represents the debt net of the available unrestricted cash and cash equivalents.
-Net indebtedness is a component of "Net indebtedness to adjusted EBITDA ratio". and other add: - bank indebtedness Net indebtedness to adjusted EBITDA ratio Net indebtedness to adjusted EBITDA ratio is a measure used by management to assess the Corporation's financial leverage and its capital structure decisions, including the issuance of new debt, and to manage the Corporation's debt maturity risks. trailing adjusted EBITDA.
-Adjusted EBITDA to adjusted financial expense ratio Adjusted EBITDA to adjusted financial expense ratio is a measure used by management, and management believes it is also used by certain investors and analysts, to assess the Corporation's financial strength and the ability to service its debt obligations. twelve-month trailing adjusted financial expense.
-Fixed-rate indebtedness Fixed-rate indebtedness is a measure used by management to monitor and manage the Corporation's capital structure.
-Management believes this measure helps investors and analysts to assess the Corporation's financial leverage.
+Specified financial measures Usefulness Calculation Net indebtedness Net indebtedness is a measure used by management, and management believes it is also used by certain investors and analysts, to assess the Corporation's and Cogeco Communications' financial leverage, as it represents the debt net of the available unrestricted cash and cash equivalents.
+Net indebtedness is a component of "Net indebtedness to adjusted EBITDA ratio". other add: - bank indebtedness deduct: Net indebtedness to adjusted EBITDA ratio Net indebtedness to adjusted EBITDA ratio is a measure used by management to assess the Corporation's and Cogeco Communications' financial leverage and their capital structure decisions, including the issuance of new debt, and to manage the Corporation's and Cogeco Communications' debt maturity risks. adjusted EBITDA.
+Adjusted EBITDA to adjusted financial expense ratio Adjusted EBITDA to adjusted financial expense ratio is a measure used by management, and management believes it is also used by certain investors and analysts, to assess the Corporation's and Cogeco Communications' financial strength and the ability to service their debt obligations. twelve-month trailing adjusted financial expense.
+Fixed-rate indebtedness Fixed-rate indebtedness is a measure used by management to monitor and manage the Corporation's and Cogeco Communications' capital structure.
+Management believes this measure helps investors and analysts to assess the Corporation's and Cogeco Communications' financial leverage. principal on long-term debt.